 Your doctor may need pictures of structures inside your head.
 This can be done with: MRI scanCT scan

 Because the infection is viral, there is no specific treatment for WEE.
 Treatment will focus on managing your symptoms and related complications through: IV fluidsMedicine to control seizuresMedicine to decrease brain swellingMechanical ventilation

 There is no vaccine for humans.
 There is a vaccine for horses.
 Prevention of WEE focuses on controlling mosquitoes and avoiding mosquito bites.
-Steps you can take to avoid mosquito bites include: Stay inside between dusk and dark, when mosquitoes are most active.Wear long pants and long-sleeved shirts when outside.Use an insect repellent with DEET.Repair screens to prevent mosquitoes from entering the house.Remove standing water (eg, bird baths, clogged gutters) to prevent mosquito breeding.
+Steps you can take to avoid mosquito bites include: Stay inside between dusk and dark, when mosquitoes are most active.Wear long pants and long-sleeved shirts when outside.Use an insect repellent with DEET.Repair screens to prevent mosquitoes from entering the house.Use proper mosquito netting at night.
+Look for netting treated with insecticide.Remove standing water (such as birdbaths, clogged gutters) to prevent mosquito breeding.

-Reimann CA, Hayes EB, DiGuiseppi C, et al. Epidemiology of neuroinvasive arboviral disease in the United States, 1999-2007.
+Reimann CA, Hayes EB, et al. Epidemiology of neuroinvasive arboviral disease in the United States, 1999-2007.

 Am J Trop Med Hyg.

 https://dynamed.ebscohost.com/about/about-us: Reimer LJ, Thomsen EK, Tisch DJ, et al. Insecticidal bed nets and filariasis transmission in Papua New Guinea.
 N Eng J Med.
 2013 Aug 22; 369(8):745-753.

 Last reviewed November 2012 by Michael Woods, MD